-Although progress reports may be distributed at regular intervals throughout the year, Learning Coaches can access student progress and grades at any time by logging in to the OLS/OMHS platform.
-Final report cards will be distributed for MS and HS students after Quarter 2 and Quarter 4; K-5 report cards will be distributed after Quarter 4.
+Learning Coaches can access student progress and grades at any time by logging in to the OLS/OMHS platform.
+Final report cards will be distributed for MS and HS students after semester 1 and semester 2; K-5 report cards will be distributed after semester 2 (end of year).